 Members of the HELP team include:

-- A doctor and a nurse practitioner who specialize in caring for seniors
+- A geriatrician who specializes in caring for seniors

-- An elder life specialist and carefully trained volunteers who enjoy working with seniors
+- A geriatric specialist and carefully trained volunteers who enjoy working with seniors

 Services may include therapeutic activities such as: